All you want to know about

 Keep in mind that OEE and OEE data collection is supposed to encourage the operator’s involvement and understanding!

-- Consolidate all current registration forms into this oneform: reduce the registration burden in order to gain support for the new registration method.
+- Consolidate as many as possible current registrations into this one form/screen: reduce the registration burden in order to gain support for the new registration method.

 OEE registration will only gain support if the registration burden is acceptable.

-Using a data collcetion form has the huge advantage you may start tomorrow.
+Using a data collection form has the huge advantage you may start tomorrow.
 It is simple, cheap and effective.

 Example of an OEE registration form that might be enhanced in order to substitute all other current registrationforms: